 - Eliminate any standing water (soaking dirty dishes, damp tub or shower, etc.)

 - Ensuring there are no crumbs, food spills, or pet food left lying around.

 - Cleaning surfaces, walls, and floors with scented cleaning supplies that repel the roaches

 What Scent Keeps Palmetto Bugs Away?

-Mothballs can repel a wide range of pests, including palmetto bugs, but may come with their own risks and may not even be legal in your area (check with local laws).
+Mothballs can repel a wide range of pests, including palmetto bugs.
+However, they come with their own risks and might not even be legal in your area (check with local laws).

 Mixing essential oils with water to make a spray can make a great repellent and air freshener.
 Some scents that Florida woods roaches hate include eucalyptus, lavender, peppermint, and tea tree oil.

 Usually about 15 drops to 10 ounces of water is enough.
 You can then use this spray in places where it’s tough to clean, such as an opening between the floor and baseboard of a room.
 You can also use it on fabrics such as upholstered furniture, curtains, and bedsheets.